pcerejeira/Portfolio/machine-learning/README.md

 1. [Project 1](./project1): This project aims to develop classification models for predicting hospital readmissions.
 These models offer valuable insights for healthcare providers to implement preventive measures and customize post-discharge care accordingly.

-2. [Project 2](./project2): Description of the project and its context.
-Highlight the machine learning techniques, methodologies, and algorithms used, as well as the problem statement and the results achieved.

-3. [Project 3](./project3): Description of the project and its context.
-Highlight the machine learning techniques, methodologies, and algorithms used, as well as the problem statement and the results achieved.

 I hope you find this section informative and witness my enthusiasm for this field.
 I expect to be updating it regularly with new projects.

 ## Connect with me